REDX-CORPORATION/RED-X-CLOUD-CONTROL-BASIC-V2/README.md

 ## 📌 About This Project

-**RED-X CLOUD CONTROL BASIC V2** is the enhanced version of the original RED-X remote control system.
+**RED-X CLOUD CONTROL BASIC V2** is the enhanced version of the original RED-X CLOUD CONTROL BASIC.
 Now, users don’t need to touch or send HTML files—the EXE auto-generates and displays the local IPv4 address via a popup window.
 Just open that address on any device connected to the same network to control your application remotely.

 Perfect for:

 - ✅ Beginners diving into local networking and remote control
-- ✅ Fast and simple setups (no HTML editing)
+- ✅ Fast and simple setups
 - ✅ Remote triggering of actions from mobile or browser—no backend needed

 ---